hamzapatwa/StockMarketML/README.md

 Ensure you have a `hist/` directory in the project root containing CSV files for each ticker.
 Each CSV should include columns like `Date`, `Open`, `High`, `Low`, `Close`, and `Volume`.

-This repo will already have folder full of information, but it may not be up to date.
+This repo will already have a folder full of information, but it may not be up to date.

-The 'download-nasdaq-historical-data.ipynb' has instructios on how to download the history of your chosen symbols.
-By deafult, this repo comes with information up until 12/27/2024 for the current SP500 companies.
+The 'download-nasdaq-historical-data.ipynb' has instructions on how to download the history of your chosen symbols.
+By deafult, this repo comes with information up to 12/27/2024 for the SP500 companies as of that date.

 Example structure: